The National Guard of Paris Departs for the Army

 The National Guard of Paris Departs for the Army (French: La Garde nationale de Paris part pour l'armée is an oil on canvas history painting by the French artist Léon Cogniet, from 1834.

 History and description

+The work was commissioned by Louis Philippe I who had come to power in the July Revolution of 1830.
+It was exhibited at the Salon of 1836 at the Louvre.
+Today it is in the collection of the Palace of Versailles.

 It depicts a scene from September 1792 during the French Revolution.
 With a coalition of enemy forces marching on Paris, the city's National Guard departed the city to join up with the French Revolutionary Army.
+(See also :fr:Garde nationale de Paris.)
 The French victory at the Battle of Valmy later that month was a turning point in the conflict.

+The scene shows the western end of the :fr:Quai de l'Horloge where it meets the Pont Neuf as it crosses the Île de la Cité.
+The building on the extreme left is No. 41, Quai de l'Horloge, which still exists as of 2026.

 The painting uses the tricolour as the central focus in celebration of patriotic devotion.
-Visible in the background are the Pont Neuf, Louvre and Tuileries.

-The work was commissioned by Louis Philippe I who had come to power in the July Revolution of 1830.
-It was exhibited at the Salon of 1836 at the Louvre.
-Today it is in the collection of the Palace of Versailles.
+The plinth to which the flag is attached used to support the equestrian statue of Henry IV, which was torn down the previous month during the Insurrection of 10 August 1792, leading to the downfall of the monarchy; the statue was restored by 1818.

+The following people are represented in the painting: